ekuiter/pignap-case-study/README.txt

 Manual Usage
 ============

-- Open a Windows command line (cmd.exe) and navigate to the PIGNAP folder with "cd".
+- Open a Windows command line (cmd.exe) and navigate to the Pignap folder with "cd".
 - Run "vagrant up".
 This starts the VM.
 On the first time, ESP-IDF is installed which may take a while.
 - Run "vagrant ssh".
 This starts a Linux shell inside the VM.
-From this shell, PIGNAP can be flashed and compiled:
+From this shell, Pignap can be flashed and compiled:
   - "make" builds the project (on the first time, this takes a while)
   - "make flash" flashes it to the ESP32
   - "make monitor" opens a serial console